functional-promises/functional-promises/README.md

 * Higher code test coverage w/ less repetitive code in tests.
 * Use the best features from multiple programming styles: a little imperative, plenty functional, a pinch of OOP, yet still resembling declarative methods!!!

 How?
-Let's look at some examples...
+Let's look at some examples:

 ## Examples